jooy2/qsu/README.md

 # 🧰 QSU
 Quick and Simple Utility for JavaScript (NodeJS)

 A collection of complex or useful features that are often used in JavaScript.
+It is implemented to be used in both a client or server environment.

 qsu is optimized for modern development environments, so older browsers such as Internet Explorer 11 and Legacy Edge (Not Chromium) may not support it unless you use a transcompiler.
 Some functions use ES6 or higher JS standard syntax.